njerimaureen182/Bootstrap-Crash-Course/README.md

 # Bootstrap-Crash-Course

 # What I learnt
-Use of the Bootstrapncomponents and utilities to come up with responsive websites and designs.
+Use of the Bootstrap components, layout and utilities to create responsive and appealing designs.